Cheryl is a poet, freelance writer, author, and former newspaper columnist, with degrees in Psychology and Biblical Studies.

 The Sun Dance (The Son Dance)

-In Worksop, Nottinghamshire, a local newspaper columnist by the name of Thomas Ratcliffe said that when he was a child, his mother took him to a location about half a mile from their home.
-He said that on that particular Easter, as a gentle wind was blowing, he indeed saw the sun dancing
+In Worksop, Nottinghamshire, a local newspaper columnist by the name of Thomas Ratcliffe shared a story related to one Easter Sunday when he was a child.
+His mother took him to a location about half a mile from their home and as a gentle wind was blowing, he indeed saw the sun seeming to dance.

 My Personal Experience

-In 2018, the Easter morning sun rose and went immediately into the clouds.
-In 2019, it was cold, windy, and cloudy, and I could not see a thing.
-In 2020, the forecast said Resurrection Sunday would be cold, cloudy, and rainy.
+In 2018, the Easter morning sun rose and went immediately into the clouds and I was disappointed.
+In 2019, it was cold, windy, and cloudy, and I could not see a thing so again I was In 2020, the forecast said Resurrection Sunday would be cold, cloudy, and rainy.
 I asked my husband to agree with me in prayer that the sun would shine so my friend could see it shout.
 On Saturday, the forecast still said cloudy with the chance of rain.

 I woke up at 2:00 AM on Easter morning, went outside, and talked to the elements, saying I needed the clouds to roll back and bring sunshine.
 At 6:00, the sky was cloudy, but I kept going back to look, and at about 6:50, I saw a beautiful sight.
 I could not see the actual sun because of the clouds, but through them, the sky was a vibrant, rich orange-red.
 I had never seen a morning sky like that before.
 It seemed as if the heavens were on fire.
 As I continued to watch, the sun began to move upward through the mass of clouds, and finally, it burst through and seemed brighter and a little larger than on other mornings.
 And yes, to me it seemed as though our favorite star was dancing.
 It was a glorious sight.